Skip to content

 3. Enjoy the day!

-4. After the event (if it’s an HEA event) send your booking sheet to the HEA.
+4. After the event (if it’s an SHEN event) send your booking sheet to the shen@shen.org.au